Innmind/documentation/docs/philosophy/development.md

 ## Make it easy to use it right

-> and make it hard to use it wrong.
+> and make it difficult to use it wrong.

 This summarizes all the previous chapters.